ohio-software-development/LearnGit/README.md

 Follow along with the document located below.
 It you can clone, move between branches, create new branches, and create a pull request, you should be able to use the Software Development Club GitHub.
 Make new branches and change anything you like in those, but please do not modify the README or anything in the main.

 ## Software developemnt git/GitHub usage Document
+Updated version will be posted before September 11th 2023.

 ## Members
 - Alex Bikowski (ab641020@ohio.edu)